fabiand/instanceTypes/README.md

 - *Burstable CPU performance* - The workload has a baseline compute performance but is permitted to burst beyond this baseline, if excess compute is available
-- *Compressed RAM* - VM RAM is compressed in order to provide memory overcommit
 - *Overcommitted Memory* - Memory is over-committed in order to achieve a higher workload density
 - *vCPU-To-Memory Ratio (1:2)* - A vCPU-to-Memory ratio of 1:2